powsybl/powsybl-open-loadflow/docs/advanced_programming/lfnetwork_loader_postprocessor.md

     }
 ```

-The above example stores the iIDM branch name in the LfBranch as a property having key `name-or-id`.
+The above example stores the IIDM branch name in the LfBranch as a property having key `name-or-id`.

 Note that `PropertyBag`-s are not limited to storing strings: you can attach a complex object behind a property.
 One practical use case of doing so is to attach to the LfNetwork specific information needed to run custom Outer-Loops.